 - Sharing data: How the organization share an individual’s personal data

-The rising number of GDPR noncompliance penalties is sure to force organizations to sit up and take notice — and take the necessary action to shore up their data privacy to prepare for two types of data breaches.
+The rising number of GDPR penalties for noncompliance is sure to force organizations to sit up, take notice, and take necessary actions to shore up their data privacy to prepare for two types of data breaches.

-Avoid fines and penalties: how to comply with GDPR
+How to avoid fines and penalties and comply with GDPR

 Among the critical remedies for staying in compliance with the GDPR is being able to both delete an individual’s data and to provide reports on what data your organization possesses upon request.
 As consumers become more aware of privacy laws and their rights, keeping up with these requests will be a crucial area of focus for organizations in the coming year.

 These capabilities can only be accomplished if your company can easily access all of its data.
 This requires data discovery and collection tools that can search your enterprise from emails to endpoints and discover every instance of sensitive data.